String Theory and Pre-big bang Cosmology: Introduction

-All these problems, as well as other important problems of primordial cosmology (why is our Universe four-dimensional? why does a small vacuum energy density seem to survive until today after inflation? \dots), should find a satisfactory solution in the context of a truly unified theory of all fundamental interactions.
-The best candidate for such theory, at present, is string theory, which is based on the assumption that the fundamental components of all matter and force fields existing in nature are one-dimensional extended objects, called ``strings".
+All these problems, as well as other important problems of primordial cosmology (why is our Universe four-dimensional? why does a small vacuum energy density -- the so-called ``dark energy" -- seem to survive until today after inflation? \dots), should find a satisfactory solution in the context of a truly unified theory of all fundamental interactions.
+The best candidate for such theory, at present, is (in our opinion) string theory, which is based on the assumption that the fundamental components of all matter and force fields existing in nature are one-dimensional extended objects, called ``strings".
 These objects are characterized by their tension (i.e., energy per unit of length) $T$ and, when quantized, have a characteristic size $\ls$ given by: \beq \ls = \sqrt{c \hbar/T} . \eeq

 As it will discussed in the following section, the consistency of string theory requires the existence of extra spatial dimensions besides the three ones we are familiar with.
 In such a context, two possibilities arise.
 In the most conventional unification scenario, in which the extra spatial dimensions are of size comparable to the string length scale \cite{9}, the parameter $\ls$ turns out to be extremely small, $\ls \sim 10 \,\lp$.
 As a result, all effects pertaining to the finiteness of the string size only come into play at energy scales $\Ms c^2 =\hbar c/ \ls$, so high to be well outside the reach of present (direct) high-energy experiments.
 In such a case the predictive power of the theory is low, as what can be tested by accelerator experiments are only the predictions of the so-called low-energy string effective action.
 Unfortunately, at the present stage of our knowledge, such an action can only be derived within perturbative computational techniques, and its precise form is unknown.